Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     identify.postInsert(property1, 3.0)
     ```

-#### Clearing User Properties
+#### Clear user properties

-`clearUserProperties` method is for clearing all user properties at one time.
+The `clearUserProperties` method is for clearing all user properties at one time.
 This wipes all the current user's user properties.

-!!!warning "This action is permanent"
+!!!warning "This action is irreversible"
     Because this action clears all user properties, Amplitude can't sync the user's user property values from before the wipe to any of the user's future events.

 === "Java"